Last Updated on March 16, 2025

 The attack is most intense at 3-10 hours after onset and lasts about 10 days.

-Over time, upper limb involvement becomes more common and eventually, multiple joint arthritis may occur.
+Over time, upper limb involvement becomes more common.
 Polyarticular gout commonly involves the small joints of the fingers and toes, as well as the knees.

-On examination, the involved joint at the time of flare show redness, swelling and a loss of motion.
-Fever may be present especially in polyarticular cases.
+On examination, the involved joint at the time of the flare shows redness, swelling, and a loss of motion.
+Fever may be present, especially in polyarticular cases.
 [The features are similar to septic arthritis and should be ruled out]

-The skin may desquamate as the attack subsides.
+The skin may desquamate [lose top layer] as the attack subsides.

 In chronic gout, the patients have chronic arthritis of the involved joints.
 This stage is seen in long-standing untreated gout and is uncommon.